jostosh/jostosh.github.io/content/blog/spn01/index.md

 ---
-title: Sum-Product Networks
+title: "Tensor-Based Sum-Product Networks: Part I"
 date: "2019-06-11T22:12:03.284Z"
-description: A basic introduction to Sum-Product Networks that aims to transfer and compare some of the concepts from neural networks to the theory of these relatively unknown probabilistic models.
+description: An introduction to Sum-Product Networks.
+First of a series of post on these relatively unknown probabilistic models.
 ---

 Sum-Product Networks (SPNs) are probabilistic graphical models (PGMs) that have been around for several years, with arguably a limited amount of attention from the machine learning community.
 I believe this is due to several things.
 First, the daunting success of advanced deep neural networks like convolutional neural networks and recurrent neural networks overruled much of the alternative methods that may seem inferior at first sight.
 Second, SPNs are nontrivial to implement in a tensorized fashion (especially when compared to CNNs or RNNs).
 Third, SPNs come with a rich terminology and a strict probabilistic interpretation that might seem less intuitive than 'cells that fire together wire together'.
 This series of posts aims at addressing these issues to varying extent by going through some basic intuitions behind SPNs, showing how to implement SPNs in a tensorized fashion and finally, looking at a hands-on example of SPNs for generative and discriminative learning on image datasets.

-Quite some time ago, I joined a project where we worked on a library with 'tensorized' implementations of SPNs, known as libspn.
+Quite some time ago, I joined a project where we worked on a library with 'tensorized' implementations of SPNs, known as [libspn](https://www.libspn.org/).
 The library leverages the flexibility and power of TensorFlow to bring SPNs to the broader ML audience.
 Although by now it is something I need to pursue in my spare time, I like working on it since it sets some unique engineering challenges.
 I'll explain the complexity of this challenge over the next few posts.

 This series of posts assumes basic knowledge of set theory, probability theory, neural networks and 'tensor-based' programming and computing.

 ## What Can SPNs Be Used For?
-SPNs can be used for tasks like image completion, localization for robotics, classification and can be trained to tackle either unsupervised or supervised or semi-supervised problems.
-Depending on the task and whether we want the SPN to optimize for generative or discriminative abilities, we can train the SPN with expectation maximization (EM), gradient descent (GD), extended Baum-Welch (EBW) and more algorithms.
+SPNs can be used for tasks such as image completion ([Poon and Domingos, 2011](https://arxiv.org/abs/1202.3732)), semantic mapping for robotics ([Zheng et al., 2018](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/viewPaper/16923)) and classification ([Gens and Domingos, 2012](https://papers.nips.cc/paper/4516-discriminative-learning-of-sum-product-networks.pdf)) and can be trained to tackle either unsupervised or supervised or semi-supervised problems.
+Depending on the task and whether we want the SPN to optimize for generative or discriminative abilities, we can train the SPN with expectation maximization (EM), gradient descent (GD) and more algorithms.

 In some cases, SPNs are trained for generative and discriminative abilities simultaneously.
 Being fully probabilistic models, they naturally deal with incomplete data.
 SPNs are PGMs designed with efficiency in mind.
 They can perform exact joint, conditional or marginal inferences very efficiently.

+This post is introducing the first bits of what is there to know about SPNs.
+Although the community around it is currently relatively small, there are many ideas explored already.
+Have a look at this [awesome SPN repo](https://github.com/arranger1044/awesome-spn) to see what's out there.

-## Sum-Product Networks: An Intro
+## Sum-Product Networks And Neural Networks
-Since SPNs are probabilistic graphical models (PGMs) they resemble a probability distribution (either continuous or discrete).
+Since SPNs are probabilistic graphical models (PGMs), they resemble a probability distribution (either continuous or discrete).
 Implementation-wise, this means that our computation takes in random variables on one side and spits out probabilities on another side.
 Note that this is qualitatively different from multi-layer perceptrons (MLPs).
 For MLPs the output might be framed probabilistically, such as the softmax output for classification:
 $$
 p(y_i \mid \boldsymbol X) = \frac{\exp(\boldsymbol w_i^T \boldsymbol h)}{\sum_k \exp(\boldsymbol w_k ^T \boldsymbol h)}
 $$
+<figcaption>Equation 1: Softmax output of an MLP.</figcaption>

 Nevertheless, the inputs (often image pixels) are just raw numbers fed to the network, without any explicit probabilistic interpretation.
 Also, all intermediate layers in an MLP lack a direct probabilistic interpretation.

 Since SPNs are recursive tree-like structures, non-root nodes are roots of sub-SPNs with a probabilistic interpretation similar to the full SPN.
-In fact, often SPNs are thought of as hierarchical probabilistic models.
+In fact, often SPNs are thought of as _hierarchical probabilistic models_.
 In other words, the interpretation of nodes in SPNs differs significantly from hidden neurons in an MLP!

-## A Shift In Terminology
+### A Shift In Terminology

-How SPNs differ from MLPs:
+More specifically, SPNs differ from MLPs in the following ways:

 - _Inputs_ are called _leaves_;
 - _Neurons_ are called _nodes_;
 - Each leaf node belongs to a single random variable.
 There can be multiple leaf nodes per random variable.
 For continuous variables, the leaves that correspond to a variable are the variable's _components_.
 For discrete categorical variables, the leaves that belong to a variable are the variable's _indicators_ (i.e. $[X_1=0, X_1=1, \ldots]$).
 - A set of variables is called a _scope_.
-Leaf nodes have scopes of exactly one variable e.g. $\{X_1\}$ or $\{X_2\}$.
+Leaf nodes have scopes of exactly one variable e.g. $\{\boldsymbol X_1\}$ or $\{\boldsymbol X_2\}$.
 For a non-leaf node, the scope of the node corresponds to the union of the scopes of its children.
-If a parent node has two children with scopes $\{X_i\}$ and $\{X_j\}$, then that parent has the scope $\{X_i, X_j\}$
+If a parent node has two children with scopes $\{\boldsymbol X_i\}$ and $\{\boldsymbol X_j\}$, then that parent has the scope $\{\boldsymbol X_i, X_j\}$
-The node at the top of the tree-structure is called the root.
+- The node at the top of the tree-structure is called the _root_.
+The value of the root in a single upward pass of the SPN (usually) holds the _joint probability_ of all variables at the leaves of the SPN.

 In other words, SPNs are directed acyclic graphs with a tree-like structure.
-The leaves of an SPN are random variables $\boldsymbol X = [X_1, X_2, \ldots, X_N]$.
+The leaves of an SPN are _indicators_ (or _components_) of random variables.
 Additionally, each operation in an SPN must preserve the ability to interpret the computed values as probabilities.
 This means that the value of every node in the forward pass computes a probability.
-As a result, a high degree of interpretability comes for free with SPNs.
+As a result, a high degree of interpretability comes for free with SPNs!

-## Guaranteeing a Probabilistic Interpretation
+## Guaranteeing A Probabilistic Interpretation
 So exactly how do we make sure that any node at any layer in an SPN computes an exact probability?
-In the original SPN paper ([Poon and Domingo's, 2011](https://arxiv.org/abs/1202.3732)), this is more formally defined as preserving the property of _validity_ throughout the SPN.
+In the original SPN paper ([Poon and Domingos, 2011](https://arxiv.org/abs/1202.3732)), this is more formally defined as preserving the property of _validity_ throughout the SPN.
 Valid SPNs efficiently and accurately model a joint probability.
-For a  thorough treatment of validity, I suggest you read the original paper [1] and have a look at Poupart's excellent lectures ([first](https://www.youtube.com/watch?v=eF0APeEIJNw) and [second](https://www.youtube.com/watch?v=9-1YE_N-lnw)) on SPNs.
+For a  thorough treatment of validity, I suggest you read [Poon and Domingos (2011)](https://arxiv.org/abs/1202.3732)) and have a look at Poupart's excellent lectures ([first](https://www.youtube.com/watch?v=eF0APeEIJNw) and [second](https://www.youtube.com/watch?v=9-1YE_N-lnw)) on SPNs.
 For the purpose of these blog posts, we mostly care about _how_ we create valid SPNs.
 Valid SPNs can be created by

 1. Restricting ourselves to (i) non-negative weighted sums and (ii) products for propagating probabilities upward;
 2. Ensuring that _scopes_ children of a sum node are _identical_;